unoplatform/uno/doc/articles/get-started-vsmac.md

 ## Create a new project using the IDE
 1. To create a new project, from the command line:
+    Here src will be the directory where you want to create the UNO file.
     ```
     cd src
     dotnet new unoapp -o MyApp01